gameraccoon/scripter/README.md

 #### Per script

 - `name` - name of the script that will be shown in the list
+- `icon` - path to the icon that will be shown next to the script name
 - `command` - path to a script, or name of a command that is going to be executed
 - `arguments` - list of arguments that is going to be passed to the scrip or the command
 - `path_relative_to_scripter` - whether the path for the script should be relatie to the executable (instead of working directory from where it was called)